Start of Main Content

 Compensation analysis

-Before serving on a board, fellows are required to complete the Kellogg course Board Governance of Nonprofit Organizations.
-While serving on the board, the fellow must be enrolled in Advanced Board Governance, a 10-session course.
+While serving on a board, students are required to complete the Kellogg course Board Governance of Nonprofit Organizations and Advanced Board Governance, a 10-session course.

 Fellows come to board service with some knowledge of the following topics: